 Triple-A companies have heard the outcries of fans who are upset about the addition of micro-transactions in some previous releases of popular franchises, and have responded accordingly.
-Now, many future big name games will be introducing a model which will allow customers to purchase the ability to remove micro-transactions, leaving players the option to avoid micro-transactions in the game altogether.
+Now, many future big-name games will be introducing a model in which customers can purchase the ability to remove micro-transactions, leaving players the option to avoid micro-transactions in the game altogether.

-“It’s really quite simple,” sales analyst Daniel Lenard-Coldman had to say.
-“Micro-transactions already allow many players to shape their experiences to their personal preference, allowing them to purchase the ability to have an edge in competitive online play or complete the game 100%.
+“It’s really quite simple,” sales analyst Daniel Lenard-Coldman was quoted as saying.
+“Micro-transactions already allow many players to shape their experiences to their personal preference, allowing them to pay to have an edge in competitive online play or complete the game 100%.
 This new development simply extends that choice to the micro-transactions themselves.
 Players who wish to avoid micro-transactions can simply pay to not have them included.
 Of course, they won’t receive any of the benefits that other customers are willing to pay for, but we’ve heard many complaints from those who wish these features would be removed, and we are answering that call by giving everyone that choice.”

 Mobile games are also predicted to follow this innovative model soon